-For a fixed-speed rotary screw compressor with load/unload control, the target is a minimum of 6-8 minutes between load cycles (some manufacturers specify longer — check your documentation).
+For a fixed-speed rotary screw with load/unload control, target a minimum of 6-8 minutes between load cycles (check your machine's documentation, some specify longer):

 V = (Q × T × P1) / (P2 - P1)